emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

 - The latest release of [Python 3](https://www.python.org/downloads/){:target="_blank"}
   - You should already have this from previous section
 - An SD card that is 2GB or smaller, or a larger SD card that is partitioned to be 2GB or smaller
+  - If you don't have a 2GB or smaller SD card, follow [Replacing the System Menu with DSiMenu++](/more/replacing-system-menu){: .btn .btn--light-outline}
+{: style="text-align: center;"} once you are finished with this page
 - The latest release of [twlnf](https://github.com/Jimmy-Z/twlnf/releases){:target="_blank"}
 - The latest release of [HiyaCFW](https://github.com/Robz8/hiyaCFW/releases){:target="_blank"}
 - [NUSDownloader](/assets/files/NUSDownloader.zip)